daro-almeida/daro-almeida/README.md

 **`MSc Computer Engineering Student / Distributed Systems Engineer / Programmer`**
 <div style="text-align:justify;">
-I am a Masters student in Computer Engineering with a strong interest in distributed systems and a passion for research.
-My academic background and my self-study have provided me with a solid foundation in the field of distributed systems.
-I have been particularly interested in understanding the challenges and limitations of these systems, and how to overcome them.
-I am excited to continue my research in this field and to apply my knowledge and skills to real-world problems.
-I am also eager to learn from and collaborate with industry experts in this field and to contribute to its ongoing development.
+I am a Master's student in Computer Engineering with a particular interest in distributed systems research, specially technologies that aim to decentralize trust, such as blockchains.
+My academic background and self-study have provided me concepts and skills which allow me to build innovative ideas regarding research.
+Besides concepts, I am also efficient in practice, being adaptable to new tools and environments.
+I consider myself an easy to work with individual being able to communicate with people and understanding their points of view.
 </div>

 #